 Students may bring electronic devices and phones into school.
 However, students are not permitted to use these devices on school grounds.
 Students must have their phones turned off and in their backpacks during the school day and may not access their phone until after school.
 Cell phones are NOT permitted on school field trips.

 Any letters needed for social services should be requested 2 days in advance of pick up.
 Parents and guardians are asked to sign the re-certification book in the main office.
 The letter will be processed and ready for pick up in 2 days.

 Lunch is available each day in the cafeteria.
-Students are permitted to bring healthy bag lunches and snacks.
+Students are permitted to bring healthy. bag lunches and snacks.
 No glass bottles, please!
 If your child has any food allergies, please provide him/her with a written note for the cafeteria manager.
 Menus are sent home with the school calendar each month.
-Information about the NYC School Lunch Program can be found here.
+Information about the NYC School Lunch Program can be found School Meals

 Students must have 90% or greater attendance.
 Students’ class work, homework and assessments must meet the Common Core Standards in English Language Arts and Mathematics.
 NYS ELA and Math exams are part of promotional criteria, however, are not the sole assessment or factor to determine a students promotion to the next grade.
 Students with IEP’s will meet the criteria outlined in their individual plans.

 All notices to parents are sent home on pink paper.
 Parents will be notified of Parent Teacher Association meetings and parent workshops.
 Monthly calendars and newsletters will be sent home at the beginning of each month.
 Our website is also a great resource for information!

 REPORT CARDS AND PARENT CONFERENCES

 Report cards will be distributed three times during the school year: November, March, and June.
 Parents/guardians are expected to meet with the teachers to receive their child’s report card and to speak with the teacher regarding their child’s progress in school.
 Report cards are not sent home with children.